smddzcy/cv/README.md

 # CV

 A simple, modern CV / resume template.
+Click [here](http://www.smddzcy.com/cv/) to see an example.

 ## Creating Your CV